Studsministern/reels-blocker/README.md

 - Infinite scrolling on recommended page.

+> [!NOTE]
-**Note: As the entire concept of TikTok is based on reels and infinite scrolling, I would recommend an extension for blocking this specific website if that is of interest.**
+> As the entire concept of TikTok is based on reels and infinite scrolling, I would recommend an extension for blocking this specific website if that is of interest.

 ### YouTube: